Color Symbolism of Roses

 Pink – Pink roses are a symbol of gratitude and appreciation, admiration, and happiness.
 Giving pink roses could be a great option if you are trying to figure out what to give mom or even a boss.

 Yellow – Yellow roses are a symbol of friendship, joy, and caring.
 Yellow roses may be a good choice for a friend or if you are a little unsure of a relationship—perhaps if you have just started dating someone but don’t feel like you are ready to give red roses.

 Peach – Lovely peach roses symbolize sincerity, friendship, gratitude, and genuineness.
 They are appropriate for friends and business colleagues.

-- White – White roses are a symbol of loyalty and innocence.
+White – White roses are a symbol of loyalty, innocence, and purity.
 They are also a symbol of young love.
 Generally, these would be given in a devoted relationship—much the same way a red rose would be.
 White and red roses in a bouquet can be especially beautiful.

-- Purple – Purple roses are the symbol of mysticism and “love at first sight.”
+Lavender – Lavender roses are the symbol of mysticism and “love at first sight.”
 These are a great option if you are trying to send a strong symbol that you care for someone and you want to take a relationship to the next level.

-If you are not sure what roses are “just right” for your particular situation, why not talk to an expert?
-Call or contact us at Kittelbergers.
+If you are not sure which roses are “just right” for your particular situation, why not talk to an expert?
+Call or visit us at Kittelbergers.
 Since 1928, we have been Rochester’s choice for floral excellence.
-Just remember, the time is right to start thinking about Valentine’s Day—it will be here before you know it!
+Peruse our online catalog of gorgeous, fresh flowers now!